 Why it matters

-The most valuable AI systems now look less like single answers and more like supervised routines.
-They gather context, transform it, grade their own work, and either publish or fail closed.
+The most valuable AI systems are starting to look less like single big answers and more like repeatable routines with clear inputs, outputs, and checkpoints.

 The unit of work is becoming the loop